osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 address.
 This part is fairly technical, so feel free to skip over it.

-Nominatim starts out with defining its own system for the address hierarchy, the _address ranks_.
-This is a numerical value between 4 and 30 which then can be translated back into a fixed part of a structural address.
+Nominatim starts out with defining its own system for the address hierarchy, the _address ranks._ This is a numerical value between 4 and 30 which then can be translated back into a fixed part of a structural address.
 The smallest level 4 corresponds to a country, the largest level 30 designates a POI or housenumber.
 The documentation has a
 [table of address ranks](https://nominatim.org/release-docs/develop/develop/Ranking/#address-rank) with the full list of translations into address function.

-Next each OSM object that can be used as address context, gets assigned an address rank like this:
+Next, each OSM object that can be used as address context, gets assigned an address rank like this:

 1. Take all administrative boundaries and assign them an address function based